saritahub/bank-tech-test/README.md

 ```

 ## User stories
-- As a user
+As a user<br />
-- So that I can store my money in the bank
+So that I can store my money in the bank <br />
-- I’d like to be able to make a deposit (credit)
+I’d like to be able to make a deposit (credit)

-- As a user
+As a user<br />
-- So that I can withdraw money from the bank
+So that I can withdraw money from the bank <br />
-- I’d like to be able to make a withdrawal (debit)
+I’d like to be able to make a withdrawal (debit)

-- As a user
+As a user<br />
-- So that I know how much money I have
+So that I know how much money I have<br />
-- I’d like to be able to view my balance
+I’d like to be able to view my balance

-- As a user
+As a user<br />
-- So that I can keep track of my deposits, withdrawals and balance
+So that I can keep track of my deposits, withdrawals and balance<br />
-- I’d like to be able to prints my bank statement with the transaction dates
+I’d like to be able to prints my bank statement with the transaction dates